 They Don’t Wear Bootcut Jeans

-There’s a common thread that has long precluded the likes of Simon Cowell, Jeremy Clarkson and Paul Hollywood from best-dressed lists: their denim choices.
+There’s a common thread that has long precluded the likes of Simon Cowell, Jeremy Clarkson and Paul Hollywood from best-dressed lists: their choice of jeans.
 And far from being something thought up by a fashion editor, there’s science behind the shame.

 “For the majority of men, bootcut jeans are incredibly unflattering.
 Don’t wear them,” says stylist Elgar Johnson, who has dressed the likes of Eddie Redmayne, Travis Scott and John Boyega.

-Instead, Johnson suggests slim, straight or tapered jeans that will flatter your legs – whether yours are chicken-like or #swole from chugging protein – in ways no bootcut style ever could.
+Instead, Johnson suggests slim, straight or tapered styles for jeans that fit your body type – whether yours are chicken-like or #swole from chugging protein – in ways no bootcut style ever could.

 They Look After Themselves

-Eating well and exercising are two of the most overlooked factors when it comes to style, but they make a huge difference to your overall appearance.
-Just a small amount of exercise and a balanced diet can have a massive impact on how you look and feel – just ask Lee Axon, a personal trainer at national gym chain Xercise4Less.
+Eating well and working out are two of the most overlooked factors when it comes to style, but they make a huge difference to your overall appearance.
+Just a small amount of exercise and a balanced diet can have a massive impact on how you look and feel – just ask personal trainer Lee Axon.

 “Too much sugar can metabolise as body fat and on men.
-This sits on the lower back and abdomen area, just where we don’t want it,” says Axon.
+This sits on the lower back and abdomen area, just where we don’t want it,” he says.
 “On the other hand, exercise increases the circulation of oxygen and nutrients and releases toxins through sweat, which leads to clearer, firmer skin.”